lazy-eggplant/vs.templ/docs/syntax.md

 Error means that there is a capability recognized when it was raised for the system to rectify this issue.
 For example the inclusion of a file which does not exist can adopt the content of the `include` tag as fallback.

+### `include`

+Add in place the file defined in `src`.
+If not found, it uses the content inside `include`.
+External files will have their root removed when included.
+File loading for a single `include` instance appearing in code is only done once, even if in a cycle.
+Later requests will show the same content as before.
+`src` is just a static string, not an expression.
+This is because the evaluation of the file must be statically resolved.
+There is no caching provided by `vs.templ`, if you need it you will have to implement it as part of the load function passed to the preprocessor constructor.

+Similarly, circular dependencies are not tested.
+It is up to you to use a load function which ensures they will not occur.

 ## Operators for properties

 `xxx` are used as tags to identify groups under which multiple attributes should be used.